 The first episode is set largely in Newcastle and the sepia stills in the opening titles show local scenes (the Tyne and swing bridges, Grey's monument and the castle).
 The remainder of the series takes place in Edinburgh and the titles show scenes from there: Edinburgh Castle, the West End of Princes Street, the rear of Register House and the Dean Village.
 See more »

 The Prime of Miss Jean Brodie was adapted by Scottish Television into a seven episode television serial in 1978.
-It is very much an adaptation of the play of the novel rather than the novel itself.
+It is very much an adaptation of the play rather than the novel itself.

 Geraldine McEwan takes the the lead as Miss Jean Brodie and episodic format give the film room to breathe in comparison to the more famous film of the play.